The Little Radio Station that Could: WHCP’s Mike Starling at Five Years Old

 It’s hard to imagine now why it took the combined legislative clout of two presidential candidates, Republican Sen. John McCain and Democratic Sen. Barack Obama–opponents in the historic 2008 election–to make it possible for a low-power community radio station, like Cambridge’s WHCP 105.1 FM (if you can find it on your radio dial), to make its on-air debut.

 Drew Sheckler pulls double-duty with “Indy City,” in which he endeavors to discover music by new artists, and “JazzmaTazz,” which helps sate his other musical addiction.
-Meanwhile, Diane Marquette has a rule for her children, which Starling learned applies to him, too.
+Meanwhile, Jim Marquette’s Big Band show has such a loyal following one listener issued a family rule which Starling learned applies to him, too.
 “Do NOT call me when Jim’s show is on!”
-That would be 7 p.m. for “Swingin’ with Jim,” her husband.
-As Starling puts it, “Jim curates his show,” presenting the big-band sounds of Duke Ellington, Woody Herman, and the greats from the genre’s 1940s hey-day.
+That would be 7 p.m. for “Swingin’ with Jim,”.
+As Starling puts it, “Jim curates his show,” presenting the big-band sounds of Duke Ellington, Woody Herman, and the greats from the genre’s 1940s heyday.

 To fill the classical music niche, WHCP imports a Sunday program from North Carolina, “Concierto,” hosted by a bilingual DJ who introduces symphony hall selections in Spanish and English.